 Parents of children recognize the preceding sequence, which they share with an unlikely community.
 Large-scale renewable energy (LSRE) power purchase agreement (PPA) buyers can also relate.
 Just as the birth of a child is followed by the lengthier and often more challenging process of raising a child into adulthood, a PPA buyers work does not stop after signing a deal.
-After completing a well-negotiated, risk mitigated, economically healthy PPA, buyers must continue to manage the contract post-commercial operation date (COD) to secure continued success.
+After completing a PPA, buyers must continue to manage the contract post-commercial operation date (COD) to secure continued success.

 The rise in corporate procurement of renewable energy has received considerable industry media attention over the past few years.
 Headlines like this one applaud corporates for shattering clean energy procurement records.
 Commercial and industrial (C&I) organizations have contracted for an astounding 8.7 GW of large-scale offsite renewable PPAs in 28 global markets to date in 2018.

-While signing a renewable PPA is a noteworthy accomplishment for any organization in terms of environmental and fiscal responsibility, the story does not end when the press release hits the wire and a deal is added to PPA tracker charts.
+While signing a renewable PPA is a noteworthy accomplishment for any organization, the story does not end when the press release hits the wire and a deal is added to PPA tracker charts.
 As with new parents who have come home from the hospital, corporates tasked with managing and optimizing a PPA post-COD face a substantial undertaking that requires close attention and oversight over an extended period of time.